Companies Accused of Greenwashing

 Here’s the kicker: While the company, JDI Dating, agreed to pay more than $600,000 to settle the FTC’s allegations, the settlement did not spell the end of its Virtual Cupids program.
 It only required that JDI Dating clearly disclose that not all communications will come from actual people when users first sign up.
 So, when looking for love online, be sure to conduct a thorough review of a user’s profile before engaging further.
 After all, you don’t want to give your love away to just any-botty.

 “Step aside, fate,” the eHarmony billboard said.
 “It’s time science had a go at love.”

 But as fate would have it, eHarmony did not have the science to back up claims that its “scientifically proven matching system” was any better at setting singles on a path to marriage than other ways of meeting people.
-In fact, one of the dating site’s own studies, submitted in response to an ASA inquiry, found that the opposite was true.
+In fact, one of the dating site’s own studies, submitted in response to an The Advertising Standards Authority (ASA) is a self-regulatory body that monitors advertising in the United Kingdom. inquiry, found that the opposite was true.
 Overall, more married couples reported meeting through online social networks, friends, work, or at a bar or club than on eHarmony.